 Deferred Action is a discretionary determination to defer removal or deportation action of an individual from the United States.

-Individuals granted Deferred Action status are eligible to receive employment authorization for the period of Deferred Action (which is two years subject to renewal) provided he or she can demonstrate “an economic necessity for employment.”
+Individuals granted Deferred Action status are eligible to receive employment authorization for two years, subject to renewal.
+They must demonstrate an “economic necessity for employment.”

 Applicants must demonstrate eligibility for Deferred Action status through verifiable documentation.

-In order to be considered for Deferred Action for Childhood Arrivals; applicants must submit evidence, including supporting documents, showing that they:
+To be considered for Deferred Action for Childhood Arrivals, applicants must submit evidence.
+This includes supporting documents showing that they:

-To be considered “currently in school” under USCIS guidelines for Deferred Action, applicants must be enrolled in school on the date their application for Deferred Action is submitted to USCIS.
+To be considered “currently in school” under USCIS guidelines, applicants must be enrolled in school.
+This enrollment must be active on the date their Deferred Action application is submitted to USCIS.

 Travel outside the U.S before August 15, 2012

-A brief, casual, and innocent absence from the United States will not interrupt an applicant’s continuous residency for the purpose of applying for Deferred Action.
+A brief, casual, and innocent absence from the United States will not interrupt an applicant’s continuous residency.
+This applies for the purpose of applying for Deferred Action.

-If an applicant was absent from the United States for any period of time, his or her absence will be considered brief, casual, and innocent, if it was before August 15, 2012, and:
+If an applicant was absent from the United States for any period, the absence is considered brief, casual, and innocent.
+This applies if the absence occurred before August 15, 2012, and:

-Any travel outside of the United States that occurred before August 15, 2012, will be assessed by USCIS to determine whether the travel qualifies as brief, casual and innocent.
+USCIS will assess any travel outside of the United States that occurred before August 15, 2012, to determine whether it qualifies as brief, casual, and innocent.

 Travel outside the U.S. after August 15, 2012.